ELIXIR-Belgium/elixir-toolkit-theme/_blog/2026-08-18/writing-blog-posts.md

 title:  "Writing a blog post - template"
 contributors: ["Eli Chadwick"]
 date: 2026-08-18
-summary: How to set up a new blog post, including special behavior for links and images.
+summary: How to set up a new blog post, including special behavior for links.
 ---

 ## Setting up the file